How to prepare for job loss

 6. Talk with your advisor

 At a time like this, meeting with an experienced financial professional that can teach you how to prepare for job loss financially can be especially helpful.
-Talk with your Ameriprise financial advisor to make sure you're making the best decisions to help you get through this difficult time.
+Talk with your Ameriprise financial advisor and to make sure you're making the best decisions to help you get through this difficult time.